Types of cracks in your home

 Cracks in the walls of your home are never a pleasant sight.
-But while most are just a decorative nuisance and can be easily fixed, some are a major cause for concern.
+But while most are just a decorative nuisance and can easily be fixed, some are a major cause for concern.
 Read on to find out more.

 Cracks in the walls of your home are never a pleasant sight.
-But while most are just a decorative nuisance and can be easily fixed, some are a major cause for concern.
+But while most are just a decorative nuisance and can easily be fixed, some are a major cause for concern.
 Read on to find out more.

 What causes cracks in the walls of my home?